All ACIS tours connect participants with the societies they visit.

-ACIS offers 20 service projects in Latin America, Asia, Europe and North America.
 We’ve found that teachers who are interested in leading service learning tours generally want to customize their program to best suit their group.
-We make creating a service learning tour simply:
+We make creating a service learning tour as simple as:

 Students will focus on both community development and ecological projects to help the area residents.
 You’ll begin the day with community-minded projects such as painting or grounds upkeep at local schools, followed by contributions to the local ecosystem and agriculture during reforestation work on area farms.